jadhavsanket-07/Conversation-Management-Classification-using-Groq-/README.md

 ### Prerequisites
 - Python
 - Internet connection for API requests
 - Groq API key with access to the OpenAI compatible endpoint

+## 🚀 Installation & Running
+1. Clone the repository
+2. Install dependencies: `pip install requests`
+3. Add your Groq API key in the notebook
+4. Run the Colab notebook or Python script